didiwu345/WV-IC/README.md

 * rcr: right-censor rate

 # Sample data analysis
-Analysis of sample data is included in
+Analysis of sample data is included in 'Sample_data_analysis' file.
+The sample data is simulated for 500 subjects with:
+* X: Genetic variant of 5 SNPs
+* Z: 2-dim adjustment covariate (Binomial(0.5) and Unif(0,2))
+* LR: left and right bound times that bracket the unobserved event times
+* r: set to 0 for Cox proportional hazard model
+* trunct: left truncation time (Unif(0, 0.25))

+The exact survival time is generated from the following cumulative hazard function:

+'''
+\Lambda
+'''